FreeDSx/LDAP/docs/Server/General-Usage.md

 verification is cryptographic, the server must be able to look up the plaintext (or equivalent) password for a given username.

-To support these mechanisms, your request handler must additionally implement `FreeDSx\Ldap\Server\RequestHandler\SaslHandlerInterface`:
+To support these mechanisms, your backend must additionally implement `FreeDSx\Ldap\Server\RequestHandler\SaslHandlerInterface`:

 ```php